Galileo88/Galileos-Planet-Pack/README.md

 ## REQUIRES GPP_TEXTURES 4.1.1
 * Adds support for FlareReplacer
 * Implememts EVE atmospheres when Scatterer is not installed
+* Scatterer is not required for atmospheric effects
 * Added Custom KS3P configuration
 * Added artistic twist to loading screens
 * Updated Scatterer for softer edges of atmospheres